kabanero-io/kabanero-events/README.md

 If you import new prerequisites in your source code:
 - run `dep ensure` to regenerate the vendor directory, and `Gopkg.lock`, `Gopkg.toml`.
-- Re-run both the unit test and buld.
+- Re-run both the unit test and build.
 - Run `golint` to ensure it's lint free.
 - Push the updated `Gopkg.lock` and `Gopkg.toml` if any.

 ##### Testing with an Existing Kabanero Collection

 To test locally outside of of a pod with existing event triggers in a collection:
 - Install and configure Kabanero foundation: `https://kabanero.io/docs/ref/general/installing-kabanero-foundation.html`.
-Also go through the optional section to make sure you can trigger a Tekton pipeline .
+Also go through the optional section to make sure you can trigger a Tekton pipeline.
 - Ensure you have kubectl configured and you are able to connect to an Openshift API Server.
-- `kabanero-events -master <path to openshift API server> -v <n>`,  where the -v option is the client-go logging verbosity.
+- `kabanero-events -master <path to openshift API server> -v <n>`,  where the `-v` option is the client-go logging verbosity.
 - To test webhook, create a new webhook to point to your local machine's host and port.
 For example, `https://my-host:9080/webhook`

 ##### Testing with Event Triggers in a sandbox